 Studies show an association between a sedentary lifestyle and premature mortality.
 But before you stop reading this article thinking that this doesn’t apply to you because you work out regularly, think again.
-Studies have differentiated between too much sitting and too little exercise, whereby one can be an “Active Couch Potato” – someone who’s physically active (spending at least 30 minutes of moderate intensity physical activity on most days of the week), yet sits for extended periods of time.
+Studies have differentiated between too much sitting and too little exercise, whereby one can be an “Active Couch Potato” – someone who’s physically active (spending at least 30 minutes of moderate-intensity physical activity on most days of the week), yet sits for extended periods.

 “Sitting is more dangerous than smoking, kills more people than HIV and is more treacherous than parachuting.
 We are sitting ourselves to death,” says Dr. James Levine, director of the Mayo Clinic-Arizona State University Obesity Solutions Initiative.

 The Dangers Of Sitting All Day: